 - As stated above, though, if you prepaid your taxes though regular paycheck withholding or estimated taxes, you may be in line to increase your refund (as your liability may be reduced below your prepaid taxes).

 When is the deadline to make a donation?

-Beginning with the 2016 tax year, credit eligible contributions made to a Qualifying Charitable Organization or Qualifying Foster Care Charitable Organization that are made on or before April 15th may be applied to either the current or the preceding taxable year for your Arizona State tax return.
+Beginning with the 2016 tax year, credit eligible contributions made to a Qualifying Charitable Organization or Qualifying Foster Care Charitable Organization that are made on or before tax day in April may be applied to either the current or the preceding taxable year for your Arizona State tax return.
 In order for donations to qualify for your federal tax return, they must be made by December 31 of that tax year.

 Do I have to itemize my tax returns?